UniversalDependencies/docs/_fr-dep/iobj.md

 iobj(parle, se)
 ~~~

-In FrenchSpoken we also use the `iobj` relation for a nominal which corresponds to a dative objects i.e. a nominal that is a core argument of the verb but is not its subject or (direct) object.
+FrenchSpoken also uses the `iobj` relation for a nominal which corresponds to a dative objects i.e. a nominal that is a core argument of the verb but is not its subject or (direct) object.

 ~~~ sdparse
 Nous vous conseillons ce charmant petit restaurant. \n We recommend you this lovely restaurant. iobj(conseillons, vous)
 ~~~

-However, in FrenchSpoken, when the indirect object is realized with a preposition, we don't use the simple `obl` relation.
-We use instead the [obl:comp]() relation:
+However when the indirect object is realized with a preposition, it is not annoted with a simple [obl]() relation but with an [obl:comp]() relation instead:

 ~~~ sdparse
 Il envoie la lettre à la présidente . \n He sends the letter to the president .